kartoza/sawps/docs/src/administrator/manual/django-add-data.md

 4. **Title Id**: Enter the title from the dropdown.

-5. **Choose File**: Choose profile picture.

-6. **Icons**: By using these icons, the administrator can add, delete, edit, and view details of the chosen object.
+5. **Icons**: By using these icons, the administrators can add a new user role, and delete, edit, and view details of the chosen user role.

-    - **Edit Icon**: Clicking on `Edit` icon allows the administrators to edit the object.
-After clicking on the icon a popup will open to edit the object.
+    - **Edit Icon**: Clicking on the `Edit` icon allows the administrators to edit the user role.
+After clicking on the icon, a popup will open for editing the user role.
         - ![Edit](./img/django-add-data-5.png)

-    - **Plus Icon**: Clicking on `Plus` icon allows the administrators to add a new object.
-After clicking on the icon a popup will open to add the object.
+    - **Plus Icon**: Clicking on the `Plus` icon allows the administrators to add a new user role.
+After clicking on the icon, a popup will open for adding a new user role.
         - ![Add](./img/django-add-data-6.png)

-    - **Cross Icon**: Clicking on `Cross` icon allows the administrators to delete the object.
-After clicking on the icon a popup will open to delete the object.
+    - **Cross Icon**: Clicking on the `Cross` icon allows the administrators to delete the user role.
+After clicking on the icon, a popup will open for deleting the user role.
         - ![Delete](./img/django-add-data-7.png)

-    - **Eye Icon**: Clicking on `Eye` icon allows the administrators to view the details of the object.
-After clicking on the icon a popup will open to see the details of the object.
+    - **Eye Icon**: Clicking on the `Eye` icon allows administrators to view the details of the user role.
+After clicking on the icon, a popup will open for viewing the details of the user role.
         - ![Detail](./img/django-add-data-8.png)

+6. **Choose File**: Choose a profile picture for the user.

-6. **Save and add another**: Save the current record, then redirect to a new page to add a new record.
+7. **Save and add another**: Save the current record, then redirect to a new page to add a new record.

-7. **Save and continue editing**: Save the current record while still showing the current record.
+8. **Save and continue editing**: Save the current record while still showing the current record.

-8. **Save**: Save the current record, then redirect to the Django Admin Table/record list.
+9. **Save**: Save the current record, then redirect to the Django Admin Table/record list.